ikonopistsev/capstomp/README.md

 To use with the RabbitMQ, the [STOMP plugin](https://www.rabbitmq.com/stomp.html) is required.

-Each method of sending data blocks the DBMS trigger until the data is sent.
+Each call of method blocks the DBMS trigger until the data is sent.
 The first time the method is called, it connects to the message broker and sends data.
 The next calls to the DBMS trigger use the already established connection.

 ## Requirements